weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 ### Specify a vectorizer

 First, we must define the class objects to store the data and specify what vectorizer to use.
-The following `Question` class definition will do just that:
+The following will create a `Question` class with the given vectorizer, and add it to the schema:

 import CodeAutoschemaMinimumSchema from '/_includes/code/quickstart.autoschema.minimum.schema.mdx'